rubesMN/jsonapi-serializer/README.md

 # JSON:API Serialization Library

-A fast serializer for Ruby Objects not in the jsonapi spec.
-Just get your stuff fast. thats it
+A fast serializer for Ruby Objects *not* in the jsonapi spec.
+Just get your stuff fast, nested, and deeply selectable.

-Previously this project was called **jsonapi-serializer**, we forked the project and renamed it to **jsonapi/serializer** in order to remove restrictions around nested 'include'd objects being within a completely separate key making parsing json not the way pretty much most of the internet does it.
-Also, disliked the 'attributes', 'type' and 'relationships' keys and even the concepts of relationships being specified with only an ID and type,..  but kept the 'meta' and '_links'
+Originally this project was called **jsonapi-serializer** originating from a netflix effort.
+Some folks forked the project and renamed it to **jsonapi/serializer**.
+This fork is one of 200+ forks BUT is a significant departure from **jsonapi/serializer**.
+For now I'm keeping the name but not following the JSON-API format which most dev organizations dont really do.

+Again, this GEM does not output in JSON-api format, but, keep to the performance goals set out originally by the netflix team.
+The emitted format is what most would expect with the following highlights:
+* No 'attributes', 'links', nor 'relationship' keys.
+Output is simple key/value as we've all been accustomed to as programmers.
+* The 'links' key is replaced with '_links' and outputs in HATEOAS format as an array
+* Sub-object nesting is allowed but limited to 3 for full serialization with one extra containing ID and links.
+This helps large dev organizations from inadvertantly emitting globs and globs of JSON when fields are added to downstream nested objects and their associated serializers.
+This is the biggest problem with the use of RABL, jbuilder, or Draper decorators when they share class/file views which emit json downstream.
+* The concept of 'include' has been unified with fields in a nested way now allowing deep selection of the fields you want in the most efficient way I could envision.
+See tests for examples.
+* A self link is added for you by default to every object.  _links can be requested to be removed for json size limitations by adding :no_links to the options (which you can grab from your query string)
+* Missing or unresolved serializer classes on relationships turns the output into {'id', '_links'}
+* Use of the dynamic serializers results in {'id', 'type', '_links'} output
+* Use of the polymorphic identifier results in {'id', 'type', '_links'}
+* Over time the performance emphasis got lost as programmers added features to the project.
+Notable is large array output SQL, when no serializer is identified (or at level 4), turns into obj.subObj_ids query which avoids pulling all objects into memory and emitted as {'id', '_links'}

-Also, nobody changes the README file for any changes they do,.. which is frustrating.
+Also, contributors skipped updating the README file for some reason,.. which is frustrating.
+I've removed support for some odd features which were undocumented.

-I would like to thank the Netflix teamand the jsonapi-serializer teams for their initial work!
+I would like to thank the Netflix team, the jsonapi-serializer team, and the jsonapi/serializer for their initial work!

 # Performance Comparison